-All need-based loans for Yale Law School that have been processed through the YLS Financial Aid Office, including loans to replace the expected parental contribution portion of the budget for Yale Law School will be included in calculating a graduate's annual repayment obligation.
-Some need-based educational loans for undergraduate education may also be included in calculating the repayment obligation.
+All Need-Based Loans for Yale Law School that have been processed through the YLS Financial Aid Office, including loans to replace the expected parental contribution portion of the budget for Yale Law School, will be included in calculating a graduate's annual repayment obligation.
 For transfer students, need-based educational loans for non-Yale legal education will be reviewed on a case-by-case basis to determine whether the loans will be covered by COAP.
-Extraordinary debt accumulated prior to attendance at Yale Law

-School, loans awarded to replace the student's assets and imputed summer savings, loans in excess of the standard budgets, and loans for educational costs incurred after graduation from Yale Law School will not be covered.
+Extraordinary debt accumulated prior to attendance at Yale Law School, loans awarded to replace the student's assets and imputed summer savings, loans in excess of the standard budgets, loans for educational costs incurred after graduation from Yale Law School will not be covered.

 Undergraduate Loans: Up to \$30,000 of need-based educational loans for undergraduate education will also be included in calculating the debt eligible to be forgiven through COAP.
-If you have questions about coverage for your need-based undergraduate loans, please contact the Financial Aid Office.
+The Financial Aid Office will review entering students' financial aid records to determine the undergraduate loans that are eligible for coverage.

-Joint degrees: For students in joint degree programs, loans for Yale Law School will be covered as described above.
+Joint Degrees: For students in joint degree programs, loans for Yale Law School will be covered as described above.
 Some loans awarded while enrolled in another school or department at Yale University may also be covered.
 A maximum of three years of the joint degree, including the Law School portion, will be covered.

-Bar loans: Loans up to \$10,000 to cover bar expenses will be covered, but these loans must be taken prior to graduation from the Law School.
+Bar Loans: Loans up to \$10,000 to cover bar expenses will be covered, but these loans must be taken prior to graduation from the Law School.